-The medicine policy in place in the academy enables parents to visit the school office and give their authorisation for our staff to administer medicines to their child.
-In order for us to administer medicine to your child you must complete and sign a ‘Medical Consent Form’ which can be requested from the School Reception, a copy can also be found at the back of your child’s Student Planner or you can download a copy below.
+Our Medical Needs Policy enables parents to visit the school office and give their authorisation for our staff to administer medicines to their child.
+In order for us to administer medicine to your child you must complete and sign a ‘Medical Consent Form’ which can be requested from the School Reception.
+A copy can also be found at the back of your child’s Student Planner or you can download a copy below.

 Please note: If your child has asthma, it is imperative that they carry their own inhaler with them at all times.